One Solution

 “What about you?”
 I ask.

-“I know about Berek,” she says quietly.
+“I know about Berek,” she adds in a whisper.

 She hugs me tightly, until I gently pull myself away.